 Ideally, CEOs should add departmental goals as well.
 For example, a potential evaluation would include a percentage of payout for meeting the company profit goal, a percentage payout for meeting department goals, and a larger percentage payout for achieving individual goals.

-For most businesses, I like 25% of the bonus target objective paid on achieving the company profit budget, 25% for exceeding the department goals, and 50% for crushing their individual goals.
-With that said, every situation is different.
+For most businesses, I like 25% of the bonus target objective paid for achieving the company profit budget, 25% for exceeding department goals, and 50% for crushing individual goals.
+That said, every situation is different.
 What you pay depends on your business structure and your employees’ work.

 Is performance-based pay a good idea for your business?
 If you want to implement this strategy in your organization, a business coach can help.
 Please fill out my contact form for a complimentary video coaching session to discuss how performance-based pay can work for you.